budgidiere/octobuild/README.md

 This project allows you to cache the compilation on Unreal Engine building (like ccache).

+It speeds up recompilation by caching previous compilations and detecting when the same compilation is being done again.

+## Integration

+### Unreal Engine
+This project allows you to cache the compilation on Unreal Engine building (like ccache).

 It's supported out of box (you need simply install it):

  * Visual Studio UBT build on Windows;